 (2) the person's case manager;

-(3) staff providing services to the person unless the information is not relevant to carrying out the coordinated service and support plan or coordinated service and support plan addendum; and
+(3) staff providing services to the person unless the information is not relevant to carrying out the support plan or support plan addendum; and

 (4) the county child or adult foster care licensor, when services are also licensed as child or adult foster care.